Roberto Mancini insists he isn’t feeling the pressure, despite Manchester City’s UEFA Champions League exit.

-City finished bottom of their group without a win in six games, signing off with a 1-0 defeat at Borussia Dortmund on Tuesday to exit the competition with the worst record of any English side.
+City finished bottom of its group without a win in six games, signing off with a 1-0 defeat at Borussia Dortmund on Tuesday, the worst record of any English side in the competition.

+“Our targets have not changed.
+Our main target was the Premier League and FA Cup - to win a trophy," Mancini said.
 "We wanted to get to the Champions League second stage - then in February, when you're there, you can change your target.
-But we didn't and now we can't.
+But we didn't and now we can't."